GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

     args: ["show", "README.md"]
 ```

 This YAML file declares a build step with the `git show` command.
-It will print
+It prints
 the contents of README.md to the build logs.

 After saving the file, commit and push the changes: